anshul-soni/ScreenClicker/README.md

 and then press s
 No need to save the points

-Note:Non programmers can experiment with sleep time in line 89 as different application can take take different number of cps, and a low value crashes applications.
+Note:If you are a programmer you can experiment with sleep time in line 78 as different application can take take different number of cps, and a low value crashes applications.